Cohesion policy:

 - ESIF Open Data Platform: cohesiondata.ec.europa.eu/theme/5

-- Other project examples: ec.europa.eu/regional_policy/en/projects
+- Other project examples: Link

 Contact